Mindfulness Crafts For The New Year

 Last year was ‘the year of productivity’ for me.
 Yes, I achieved a lot, including writing a book (which you can pre-order here!).

 But I don’t mind admitting that it really took its toll as the stress levels were rising.
-I was trying to fit in so much whilst making sure I didn’t miss out on time with my toddler (hubby barely got a look in!).
+I was trying to fit in so much whilst making sure I didn’t miss out on time with my little girl (hubby barely got a look in!).

 You can’t really get away from the term ‘mindfulness’ can you?
 I must admit I resisted for as long as I could, but realised it must live up to the hype in the end.